Praia Family Travel Guide

 Packing Essentials

-• Light long sleeves for sunset mosquitoes
+• Lightweight long sleeves for evening mosquito protection

 Budget Tips